Letters to a Grandchild: A Year’s Worth of Ideas

 • What’s your favorite place you’ve ever visited?

-September: Share your memories of your school days.
+September: Share your memories of school.

 • What was your school like as a child?